shilecy/coffebot/README.md

-This document provides a comprehensive overview of the Mindhive AI Chatbot Engineer Assessment project.
+This document provides a comprehensive overview of the Agentic AI Coffebot project.
 This multi-tool AI chatbot, built with FastAPI, LangChain, and Google Gemini, demonstrates various functionalities, including a Calculator tool, a Product Knowledge Base (RAG), and Outlet Info (Text-to-SQL).

 -----